nukehub-dev/nukebox/CODE_OF_CONDUCT.md

 # Code of Conduct

-We, the contributors and maintainers of the NuclearKid project, are committed to fostering an inclusive and welcoming community.
+We, the contributors and maintainers of the NukeBox project, are committed to fostering an inclusive and welcoming community.
 This Code of Conduct outlines our expectations for all those who participate in our project, as well as the consequences for unacceptable behavior.

 ## Our Pledge